Women’s

 Detoxification - Liver & Gallbladder Function

-- The role of the liver and gallbladder in detoxification and healthy hormone function
+- Explain the roles of the liver and gallbladder in detoxification, hormone metabolism, and overall endocrine health

-- Signs and symptoms of liver and gallbladder dysfunction
+- Identify common signs and symptoms of liver and gallbladder dysfunction.

-- The impact of environmental toxins and estrogens (xenoestrogens) on the endocrine system, the menstrual cycle & fertility
+- Understand the impact of environmental toxins and xenoestrogens on the endocrine system, menstrual cycle, and fertility

 Lecture 1: The Body’s Detoxification System